Naol14/My_First_Portfolio/README.md

-<p>This is palce where I put all my html files.
-They are results of my html practice and showcase the path I am going through.</p>
+Place to store my html files.
+This files are showcase of my endeavor to master html.